stochasticHydroTools/DoublyPeriodicStokes/README.md

 ### GPU Python interface

-The GPU interface requires [pybind11](https://github.com/pybind/pybind11) to compile, [Donev: Raul, aren't we changing this?] which is included as a submodule and will be automatically downloaded if this repo is cloned recursively (see "About this repo" above).
+The GPU interface requires [pybind11](https://github.com/pybind/pybind11) to compile, the default Makefile expects pip to be available and pybind11 being installed via "pip install pybind11".
+There is an option in the Makefile if neither pip nor pybind11 are available in the system.
-In order to use it you must compile the python wrappers using make inside python_interface.
+In order to use it you must compile the python wrappers using make in the root directory.
 A file called uammd.*.so will be created and then "import uammd" can be used inside python.
+The module name can be changed in the Makefile.
 See `python_interface/dpstokesGPU.py` for a usage example.
 Once compiled and imported you can use "help(uammd)" in python for additional usage information.

 ### CPU Python interface